Fort Indiantown Gap

-Fort Indiantown Gap, also referred to as "The Gap" or "FIG", is a census-designated place and National Guard Training Center primarily located in Lebanon County, Pennsylvania, United States.
-A portion of the installation is located in eastern Dauphin County.
+Fort Indiantown Gap, also referred to as "The Gap" or "FIG", is a census-designated place and National Guard Training Center primarily located in East Hanover and Union townships in Lebanon County, Pennsylvania, United States.
+(A portion of the installation is located in eastern Dauphin County.)
 It is located adjacent to Interstate 81, 23 mi northeast of Harrisburg, just north of the northern terminus of Pennsylvania Route 934 at I-81's Exit 85.

 The installation is an active National Guard Training Center and serves as headquarters for the Pennsylvania Department of Military and Veterans Affairs and the Pennsylvania National Guard.
 The post includes about 18000 acre of land, with numerous ranges and training areas for the Pennsylvania National Guard and other active-duty and reserve-component military units as well as law-enforcement agencies.
 The reservation is protected by the Fort Indiantown Gap Police Department, a full-time department which also enforces traffic and other state laws.
 The force is an agency of the Department of Military and Veterans Affairs.

 The installation surrounds Memorial Lake State Park and Indiantown Gap National Cemetery.
 It is served by the Annville, Pennsylvania post office, ZIP Code 17003.
 As of the 2010 census the population was 143 residents.
 State House, the former official residence of the Lieutenant Governor of Pennsylvania, is located on the grounds.